Nervous sweating

 3. Can antiperspirants help with anxious sweating?

 Yes.
-Strong antiperspirants like Shield Clinical Protection can reduce anxious sweating by blocking sweat glands and keeping you dry for longer.
+Strong antiperspirants can reduce anxious sweating by blocking sweat glands and keeping you dry for longer.

 4. How can I manage nervous sweating before a big event?